pie-tras/crater-sim/README.rst

                     surfaceValue=185, craterValue=50, occlusionValue=0.6, fps=30)
     sim.generateCraters(steps=2500, binning=4, outlineMode=True)

-The saturation point was reached at TIME
+The saturation point was reached at 1990 * 10^3 years

 At 25% to saturation: